ireuven89/seemore-data-itzik/README.md

 # NestJS Snowflake Metadata Sync

-A modular NestJS service for syncing Snowflake metadata (databases, schemas, tables, columns) to MongoDB, with efficient incremental updates
+A NestJS service for syncing Snowflake metadata (databases, schemas, tables, columns) to MongoDB with incremental updates and comprehensive testing.

----

 ## Features

 - Connects to Snowflake and discovers all databases, schemas, and tables
 - Retrieves detailed column information for each table
 - Stores metadata in MongoDB with efficient upsert operations